-- a) To allow subdivision in the heritage curtilage that is planned for the locality. - b) To guide the transition of uses through appropriate subdivision layouts. - c) To ensure that subdivisions consider the existing land topography. - d) To ensure that subdivision does not inhibit conservation works or detract from the prominence of Oran Park House.
+- a) To allow subdivision in the heritage curtilage that is planned for the locality. - b) To guide the transition of uses through appropriate subdivision layouts. - c) To ensure that subdivisions consider the existing land topography. - d) To ensure that subdivision does not inhibit conservation works or detract from the prominence of the Oran Park House heritage item.

 - 1. All subdivisions within the heritage curtilage must demonstrate no adverse impacts upon the visual prominence of Oran Park House and its setting. - 2.
-The subdivision design is to ensure that: - 2.3 Individual allotments in the very low density area and Oran Park House are to be designed to orientate dwellings towards the House. - 2.4 Cut and fill is to be minimised, where possible. - 2.5 The use of steep batters and raining walls be minimised. - 2.6 At the street frontage, any height variation across the site is to be limited. - 3.
-The minimum lot frontage for residential allotments within the heritage curtilage identified as very low density in Figure 4-2 is 20 metres. - 4.
+The subdivision design is to ensure that:

+2.1 Individual allotments in the 'very low density residential' area and Oran Park House heritage curtilage are to be designed to orientate dwellings towards the House.

+2.2 Cut and fill is to be minimised, where possible.

+- 2.3 The use of steep batters and raining walls be minimised. - 2.4 At the street frontage, any height variation across the site is to be limited. - 3.
+The minimum lot frontage for residential allotments within the heritage curtilage is 20 metres. - 4.
 The minimum lot sizes for residential allotments within the heritage curtilage must be in accordance with Figure 4-4.

-Figure 4-4 - Subdivision within the Oran Park House (Catherine Park House) Outer Heritage
+Figure 4-4: Subdivision within the Oran Park House Outer Heritage Curtilage